Fun Facts on Rome

 The capital of Italy is a definite tourist attraction as it was able to attract just under 13 million tourists in the year 2013 alone.
 People flock to Italy for many reasons and Rome tends to be the most popular city that people want to visit.
 This isn’t surprising but it is important to know that Italy very much relies on money brought in through tourism for much of its income.
 Italy itself derives around sixty percent of its annual income from tourism and tourism in Rome is a significant chunk of that income.

-Interesting Rome facts #12
+Rome interesting facts #12

 Modern Rome Is Highly Populous